 RBC Insurance is committed to:

-• Providing clients with disabilities the same opportunity to access our products and services,
+• Providing clients with disabilities barrier-free access our products and services,

-• providing information in ways that are accessible to people with disabilities, and
+• Providing information in ways that are accessible to persons with disabilities, and

-• Review and update the multi-year accessibility plan at least once every five years (Last Published Feb 2023).
+• Review and update the Plan at least once every three (3) years (Last Published October 2025).

-• Our existing policies and procedures relating to accessibility will be reviewed on a regular basis for any updates required to the process, as needed.
+• Our existing policies and procedures relating to accessibility will be reviewed on a regular basis and updated, as needed.

 Training

-RBC Insurance will is committed to provide providing training to employees and contract workers on the requirements of the Accessibility for Ontarians with Disabilities Act (Integrated Accessibility Standards) and on the requirements of the Ontario Human Rights Code as it relates to people with disabilities.
-Training will be provided in a way that best suits the duties of employees and contract workers.
+RBC Insurance is committed to providing training to employees and contract workers on the requirements of applicable Accessibility legislation (provincial and/or federal) as it relates to persons with disabilities.
+Training will be provided in a way that best suits the duties of employees and contract workers as outlined by the enterprise.

-• Whenever an amendment is made or deadline approaching, review and ensure training is re-issued in alignment with the legislation and/or RBC Policies should there be changes.
+• Whenever a regulatory amendment is made or deadline approaching, review and ensure training is re-issued in alignment with the legislation and/or RBC measures, policies and practices should there be changes.

 Information and Communication Standards

-RBC Insurance is committed to meeting the communication needs of people with disabilities.
-We will continue to consult with people with disabilities to determine their information and communication needs.
+RBC Insurance is committed to meeting the communication needs of persons with disabilities.
+We will continue to incorporate feedback based on consultations with persons with disabilities to determine their information and communication needs as expressed by RBC Accessibility Office.

-• RBC Insurance has taken the following steps to provide or arrange for the provision of accessible formats and communication supports, upon request, for persons with disabilities:
+• RBC Insurance has taken the following steps to provide or arrange for the provision of other accessible formats, upon request, for persons with disabilities:

 • We have posted resources on our Intranet for employees and contract workers to use in order to meet this requirement.

-• RBC Insurance will ensure that any new websites and content is accessible to people with disabilities by continually testing and updating to ensure conformance to international standards for website accessibility: World Wide Web Consortium Web Content Accessibility Guidelines (WCAG) 2.0.
+• RBC Insurance will ensure that new website and content are accessible to persons with disabilities by continually testing and updating to ensure conformance with Web Content Accessibility Guidelines (WCAG 2.1, Level AA or higher).

 Self-Service Kiosks

-RBC Insurance has taken the following steps to ensure employees have regard to the needs of people with disabilities when procuring or acquiring self-service kiosks:
+RBC Insurance is committed to ensuring employees have regard to the needs of persons with disabilities when procuring or acquiring self-service kiosks:

-• RBC will ensure that, should Kiosks be introduced in the future, any changes since initial review continue to be accessible to customers and employees.
+• RBC will ensure that, should kiosks be introduced in the future, any changes since the initial review and employees.

 • Review temporary disruption plan to assess where improvements can be made to ensure an effective application of any temporary disruption process.

-RBC has taken the following steps to notify the public and employees that, when requested, we will accommodate people with disabilities during the recruitment, selection, and hiring processes and when people are hired.
+RBC has taken the following steps to accommodate persons with disabilities during the recruitment, selection, and hiring processes.

 • Our accommodations policies will be reviewed on a regular basis for any updates required to the process, as needed.